AdobeDocs/campaign-standard.pt-BR/help/channels/using/getting-started-with-transactional-msg.md

 >[!NOTE]
 >
->O Adobe Campaign prioriza o processamento de mensagens transacionais antes de qualquer outro delivery.
+>O Adobe Campaign prioriza o processamento das mensagens transacionais antes de qualquer outra entrega.

 <!--Guidelines to implement transactional messaging capabilities in your website are detailed in [this section](../../api/using/managing-transactional-messages.md).-->